Welcome to the website of the Fingal Society for the Prevention of Cruelty to Animals.

 Remember if you have an emergency with an animal,

 please call us as on 089 461 2537 the email is not manned 24/7

 Please take a look as these are our current animals that need homes

-Please take a look at these animals that have been lost or found
+These are the animals that have been lost or have been found

 Catch up on the latest news from the Fingal SPCA